adams-charleen/nyt_headlines/README.md

 ---

+## 📝 Abstract (Plain Language)

+This project used the *NYT* Article Search API to scrape metadata from 915 articles containing mentions of Israeli and Palestinian topics published between October 2023 and March 2025.
+We extracted headline-level data and stored it in a structured SQLite database (`nyt_articles_metadata.db`) to support large-scale sentiment analysis.
+Although we initially aimed to extract full-text content, access limitations restricted our analysis to headlines.

+Using natural language processing tools, we found that Palestinian key words were mentioned more frequently (375 mentions; 40.98%) than Israeli terms (267 mentions; 29.18%), with a mention ratio of 0.71 — meaning that for every 1 Israeli mention, there were 1.40 Palestinian mentions.
+A two-tailed z-test for the difference in proportions yielded a **z-statistic of 5.29** and a **p-value < 0.000001**, indicating the difference is statistically significant.

+The average sentiment score for headlines mentioning Palestinian topics was slightly less negative at **-0.208**, compared to **-0.239** for Israeli-related headlines.
+Both groups were most commonly framed in neutral terms, but sharp sentiment shifts aligned with major events — including a notable divergence in June 2024, when Palestinian sentiment turned positive and Israeli sentiment sharply declined.

+---

+## 🚀 Impact Statement

+This project offers a reproducible pipeline and database for examining media bias in conflict reporting.
+By quantifying headline sentiment and frequency over time, it provides tools for journalists, scholars, and the public to critically assess framing and narrative tone in a high-impact news domain.
+The results are transparent, data-driven look at how one major media outlet frames issues related to Israel and Palestine.

+---

 ## 🧪 Methods: How the Database Was Created

 This section describes how we built the `nyt_articles_metadata.db` database of *NYT* articles for sentiment analysis.